Tyrrrz/Contextual/Readme.md

 Normally, non-deterministic inputs can be quite difficult to test.
 For example, when dealing with the current system time, a common approach is to establish some kind of `IDateTimeProvider` abstraction that has two implementations: a real one for production usage and a fake one that allows us to substitute a constant value for testing purposes.

-On the other hand, contexts offer us a much simpler solution to that problem:
+Instead, contexts offer us a much simpler solution to that problem:

 ```csharp
 class DateTimeContext : Context